 Generally, for direct admission to our Master of Science programs, applicants should have a competitive GRE score and a minimum undergraduate Grade Point Average (GPA) of 3.0 (4.0=A) over the last 60 credits (junior and senior years).
 A minimum 3.0 average in core science courses is essential.
 Requirements for admission to our Ph.D. programs are generally higher than those for the M.S. programs.
 Under certain circumstances and with justification, a slightly lower GRE or GPA may be the basis for conditional admittance.

 Graduate student mentoring is a high priority to our faculty.
 Consequently, some applicants with otherwise acceptable credentials are denied admission because there is no faculty member able to make the necessary commitment of laboratory space and/or supervision time.
 Thus, evidence of exceptional promise is essential in order to interest appropriate faculty.

 The application must be submitted online.
 Supporting materials include the following:

 - Complete official transcripts.
-Direct admission to our Master of Science programs requires an undergraduate GPA of 3.0 (4.0=A) over the last 60 credits (junior and senior years).
+Direct admission to our Master of Science programs requires a minimum undergraduate GPA of 3.0 (4.0=A) over the last 60 credits (junior and senior years).
 A 3.0 average in science courses is essential.
 Send an original copy to both the Registrar’s office and the department.

 - Listing of courses in progress or planned if you are still matriculating.

 - Three letters of recommendation.
 They can be sent online by the referee, with your application materials, or separately.
-They must be sealed with the signature of the recommender written across the back of the envelope.
+If separately, they must be sealed with the signature of the recommender written across the back of the envelope.